bpetrone/dost-fnri-workshop/README.md

 -   Install R (the computing language)
 -   Install RStudio (a user interface for working with R)

 Both are free and easy to download.

-#### Install R

 These instructions assume that you have a computer running Windows.
 If you have another operating system, let us know.

+**To install R:**
 1. In a web browser, go to the [Comprehensive R Archive Network](https://cloud.r-project.org) and click on "Download R for Windows."
 2. Then click the "base" link ("Binaries for base distribution").
 3. Click the first link at the top of the new page, which should say something like "Download R 4.2.2 for Windows" (the version listed will be replaced by the most current version of R over time).
 The link downloads an installer program, which installs the most up-to-date version of R for Windows.
 4. Run this program and step through the installation wizard that appears.
 The wizard will install R into your program files folders and place a shortcut in your Start menu.
 Note that you'll need to have appropriate privileges to install new software on your machine.

-#### Install RStudio
+**To install RStudio:**
 1. In a web browser, go to the [RStudio homepage](https://posit.co/products/open-source/rstudio/) and clck on "Download RStudio" at the top right.
 2. Click "Download RStudio" under "RStudio Desktop".
 3. Scroll down and click the link for Windows 10/11 to download the Windows installer.